 NAME VarPtr Pointer = VarPtr ( Variable ) Returns a pointer that points at the Variable contents in memory. * Variable must be a local variable, or a global variable of the current class. * The datatype of the variable must be a number, a date, or a pointer. * It can be a string only for global variables.
 In that case, the returned pointer is not the address of the string contents, but the address of a pointer that point s at the string contents.
 Since 3.15 * Variable can be a Variant too.
 But beware, the returned pointer is guaranteed to be valid until the datatype of the variant changes.
 Use this function when an extern function argument is a pointer to a numeric variable.
 For example, int *, or void **.
 Do not use it to deal with char **, because the contents of a Gambas string variable is read-only.
 See also * External_Function_Management

-Documenting Builtns/Subs/Plugins
+Documenting Built-Ins/Subs/Plugins

-The documentation for each built in command and user function is located inside the script file for that function and uses the following syntax:
+The documentation for each built-in command and user function is located inside the script file for that function and uses the following syntax:

 myssub() ‘ This one line will be printed in the help summary list